 I know.
 When I first heard of adding kale to a cake, I also thought that vegetables were what I ate in order to get to dessert… not put in it.
 (Ok, except for sweet potato pie.
 Me, oh my if there was ever a vegetable made for the dessert plate it was the sweet potato!
 They don’t even need to hide.)

 But kale grows in abundance in the garden most of the year.
 It’s so trouble-free and healthful that it was inevitable that I at least tried baking a cake with it.
-What I discovered was that I was able to feel better about the dessert that I was serving and that no one could even tell that there was kale in this light, moist, and ever-so-chocolatey cake.
-Not only that but I get requests to bake it again and again.
+What I discovered was that I was able to feel better about the dessert that I was serving and that no one could even tell that there was kale in it!
+Chocolate Kale Cake is light, moist, and ever-so-chocolatey but there isn’t a hint of green either in color or flavor!
+Not only that but I get requests to bake Chocolate Kale Cake for birthdays again and again.
+And again!

 Do you know why this makes me so happy?
 I’ll tell you why.
 I used to love to bake cakes for my family.
 Birthdays were an excuse to really become creative and make little eyes light up.
 But as we started working so hard to make better food choices, even to the point where we were growing and raising it ourselves, I struggled with feeling guilty on those special days.
 So I pretty much stopped baking cakes.
 I’d make desserts I felt better about, but we all missed cake.
 Who wouldn’t?